-Cathy Newman is one of Channel 4 News' main studio presenters.
-She joined Channel 4 News as political correspondent in January 2006.
+Cathy Newman is one of Channel 4 News' main studio presenters, in fact she is the first female lead presenter, having joined Channel 4 News originally as political correspondent in January 2006.

 Since arriving at Channel 4 News, Cathy's scoops have included the arrest of David Cameron's most senior aide, the disclosure that five illegal immigrants worked at the Home Office and Gordon Brown insisting on a knighthood for his ally, the Labour donor Sir Ronald Cohen.

-Prior to arriving at Channel 4 News, Cathy worked as chief political correspondent for the Financial Times for three years.
-Before that she covered politics and media for the FT.
+Prior to joining Channel 4 Cathy spent over a decade working in Fleet Street.
+She worked as chief political correspondent for the Financial Times for three years and before that she covered politics and media for the FT.
 Cathy joined the FT from the Independent where she was media business correspondent.

 In 2000, Cathy won the prestigious Laurence Stern Fellowship, spending four months following in the footsteps of Woodward and Bernstein at the Washington Post.